SanShiv1312/Notes/SEM-4/SCSA1401/UNIT-1/README.md

 ### `BASIC DEFINITIONS`

 ### -> **OBJECT** :
 Object is an instance of a class.
 An object in OOPS is nothing but a self-contained component which consists of methods and properties to make a particular type of data useful.
+An Object is anything, real or abstract, about which we store data and those methods that manipulate the data.
 - In an object-oriented system, everything is an object: numbers, arrays, records, fields, files, forms, an invoice, etc.
-   - An Object is anything, real or abstract, about which we store data and those methods that manipulate the data.
-   - Conceptually, each object is responsible for itself.
-   - A window object is responsible for things like opening, sizing, and closing itself.
-   - A chart object is responsible for things like maintaining its data and labels, and even for drawing itself
+- A object is an `entity`
+    - It knows things (availability of attributes)
+    -  It does things (provides methods)